Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 Don’t have the bandwidth to research everything yourself, and that your divorce settlement is too important to “DIY it.”

-Are worried that half of the assets will not be enough to support you and your accustomed lifestyle after a divorce (even if in your heart of hearts you know “there is enough” for both of you to thrive).
+Are worried sick that half of the assets will not be enough to support you and your accustomed lifestyle after a divorce (even if in your heart of hearts you know “there is enough” for both of you to thrive).

 You’re seeking to: